Back to main site

 Togo

-• Seven local CSOs, including Amnesty International Togo, and an individual blogger activist applied to the Community Court of Justice of the Economic Community of West African States (ECOWAS) arguing a violation of Article 9 of the African Charter on Human and Peoples’ Rights (African Charter) which protects freedom of expression, as well as that the shutdown prevented their ability to carry out their work and damaged their reputation and finances.(10)
+In 2017, the Togolese government enacted an internet shutdown in response to protests over President Faure Gnassingbé’s efforts to pursue a fourth term in power.
+Seven local CSOs, including Amnesty International Togo and an individual blogger-activist, applied to the ECOWAS Court arguing a violation of Article 9 of the African Charter, as well as that the shutdown prevented their ability to carry out their work and damaged their reputation and finances.(44)

-• The government justified the shutdown in terms of national security, claiming that there was a spread of hate speech and incitement online which risked a civil war.
+The government justified the shutdown in terms of national security, claiming that there was a spread of hate speech and incitement online which risked a civil war.
+As described by the Global Freedom of Expression Database at Columbia University:

 “The Court found that access to the internet is a “derivative right” as it “enhances the exercise of freedom of expression.”
 As such, internet access is “a right that requires protection of the law” and any interference with it “must be provided for by the law specifying the grounds for such interference.” [p.
 11] As there was no national law upon which the right to internet access could be derogated from, the Court concluded that the internet was not shut down in accordance with the law and the Togolese government had violated Article 9 of the African Charter on Human and Peoples’ Rights.
 The Court subsequently ordered the Respondent State of Togo to take measures to guarantee the “non-occurrence” of a future similar situation, implement laws to meet their obligations with the right to freedom of expression and compensate each applicant to the sum of 2,000,000 CFA (approx. 3,500 USD).”